PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: Petitioner argued that Belfiore taught the core functionality of automatically handling a non-URL text entry by performing a search and redirecting the user’s browser directly to the most relevant website, without displaying intermediate search results.
-However, Belfiore used the browser's existing URL address field.
-The Koren/Sotomayor references were argued to supply the missing limitation of a "translator input window to be overlaid on a portion of the browser window," as they explicitly disclosed the EchoSearch software, which ran as a stand-alone application in a separate window that overlaid the main browser window to provide an interface for search queries.
+- Prior Art Mapping: Petitioner argued that Belfiore taught the core concept of the ’094 patent: automatically handling a non-URL text entry in a browser's address field to perform a search and then redirecting the browser directly to the most relevant website without displaying a list of results.
+However, Belfiore used the browser's existing URL field.
+Petitioner asserted that Koren and Sotomayor, which describe the same "EchoSearch" software, disclosed the missing element: a separate, stand-alone application window that overlays the main browser window to provide an interface for search queries.
+The combination of Belfiore’s automatic redirect functionality with Koren/Sotomayor’s separate, overlaid input window allegedly rendered the independent claims obvious.

-- Motivation to Combine: A person of ordinary skill in the art (POSITA) would combine the teachings to enhance Belfiore's functionality.
-Koren/Sotomayor disclosed a software add-on designed to augment existing browsers.
-A POSITA would integrate Belfiore’s convenient "direct-to-page" redirect feature into the more advanced, multi-engine search interface of EchoSearch to provide an improved user experience that retained the benefits of both systems.
+- Motivation to Combine: A person of ordinary skill in the art (POSITA) would combine these references to enhance browser functionality.
+Koren expressly taught that EchoSearch was a stand-alone application designed to communicate with a browser to display search results.
+A POSITA would have been motivated to integrate Belfiore's convenient "direct-to-page" feature into the more advanced, multi-engine search interface of EchoSearch to provide an improved user experience without losing functionality.

-Ground 2: Claims 7, 13, and 14 are obvious over Belfiore and Koren/Sotomayor in further view of Osaku.
+Ground 2: Obviousness over Belfiore/Koren/Sotomayor and Osaku - Claims 7, 13, and 14 are obvious over Belfiore and Koren/Sotomayor in further view of Osaku.

 - Core Argument for this Ground:

-- Prior Art Mapping: This ground built upon the combination in Ground 1 to address claims requiring a locally resident translator entity and interaction with a domain name server (DNS).
-Petitioner asserted that Osaku taught a search system where the translator entity resides locally on the user's computer (as in claim 7) to improve search results using user-specific habits and statistics.
-Osaku also disclosed an embodiment where its local translator entity communicates with a server functioning as a DNS to resolve simplified network addresses (aliases for URLs), thus teaching the limitations of claims 13 and 14.
+- Prior Art Mapping: This ground built upon the combination in Ground 1 to address limitations in claims requiring the translator entity to reside locally on the user's computer (claim 7) or interact with a domain name server (DNS) (claims 13-14).
+While Belfiore’s translator entity was a remote search engine, Petitioner argued that Osaku disclosed a translator entity that resides locally on the user's computer to process search strings using user-specific habits and statistics.
+Osaku also taught direct communication with a server functioning as a DNS to resolve simplified network addresses (aliases for URLs).

-Ground 3: Claims 3, 4, 6, 11, and 12 are obvious over Belfiore and Koren/Sotomayor in further view of Breese.
+Ground 3: Obviousness over Belfiore/Koren/Sotomayor and Breese - Claims 3, 4, 6, 11, and 12 are obvious over Belfiore and Koren/Sotomayor in further view of Breese.

 Core Argument for this Ground: